-This apprenticeship will develop the knowledge, understanding, skills and Behaviours required for a professional accountant/tax technician.
-Professional Accounting/Tax Technician will have responsibility for creating, and/or verifying and reviewing, accurate and timely financial information within the organisation in which they are employed or on behalf of another organisation.
-This will be performed in order to meet relevant ethical, professional and legal standards, and will utilise the individual’s knowledge of the business systems and processes, as well as standard accounting and tax practices.
-This role may exist in an accounting practice, a professional services company, HMRC or the accounting function of a business or other organisation.
-You will develop the knowledge, understanding, skills and Behaviours (know it, show it & live it) in relation to the two areas of specialism, accounting and tax.
-A successful apprentice will have met the core requirements common to both areas and one of the two technical knowledge option requirements.
+This apprenticeship will develop the knowledge, understanding, skills and behaviours required for a Professional Accountant / Tax Technician.
+A Professional Accounting/Tax Technician apprentice will have responsibility for creating and/or verifying and reviewing, accurate and timely financial information within the organisation in which they are employed or on behalf of another organisation.

+Examples of roles as a Professional Accounting/Tax Technician apprentice include, but are not limited to Assistant Auditor, Assistant Management Accountant, Assistant Financial Accountant, Accounts Payable and Expenses Supervisor, Commercial Analyst, Payroll Manager, Senior Bookkeeper, Senior Financial Officer, Tax Investigations Officer.
+You will develop the knowledge, understanding, skills and behaviours (know it, show it & live it) in relation to the two areas of specialism, accounting and tax.
+A successful apprentice will have met the core requirements common to both areas.
 A competent Professional Accounting/Tax Technician, on completion of the Apprenticeship Standard, will meet the following requirements:

 - Technical knowledge in accounting/tax

 - Business awareness

 - Ethical standards

 Level 3 AAT Apprenticeship/Qualification or Assistant Accountant Qualification or equivalent experience in industry.
 Candidates must have Level 2 Maths and English (equivalent to GCSE grade C/4 or above), ideally as part of five GCSE A-C/9-4 grades or other comparable qualifications.
 Employers may have their own entry requirements in addition to those specified by York College.